flynx/photobook/scripts/README.md

 Generate LaTeX block of pages from a directory tree.

-This is initially intended as a means to convert the exported directory tree from an image viewer where image/text sequencing was done, but it can also be used standalone.
+This was initially intended as a means to convert the exported directory tree from an image viewer where image/text sequencing was done, but it can also be used standalone.

+Goals:
+- Decouple layout, images, processing and different texts to enable different people to work on them independently and in parallel,
+- Automate the build process.

 A typical project tree:
 ```